byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

+# Step 3

-# 1. Step 3 - Testing Your Own Designs
+# 1. Testing Your Own Designs
 As you test your own designs you are going to need to run a program called `collectFiles` which is in your Linux repo (in the directory `~/220-myusername/Setup_And_Tutorials/bin`).
 It will be easiest to use this program if you can run it without having to specify the whole path every time you run it.
 To add it to your Linux search path (so you can run it without typing its name), edit the file `~/.bashrc` and add this line to the bottom:
 ```
 export PATH=~/220-myusername/Setup_And_Tutorials/bin:$PATH